 "Pond building is a phenomenon with its foothold in the South," says fisheries biologist and pond consultant Bob Lusk of Sadler, Texas-based Texoma Hatchery.
 "But it's swiftly moving to other parts of the country."

-Surprisingly, you don't have to be an heir to the Trump fortune to participate in the trend.
+Surprisingly, you don't have to be an heir to the Trump fortune, or know much about how to build a pond, to participate in the trend.
 If you already have a nice chunk of land or belong to a hunting club that does, a 5- to 6-acre pond will cost no more than a glittery bass boat with a thundering outboard (see "The $25,000 Question").
 Split the cost with your best fishing buddies and you have a sweet investment that keeps on giving, season after glorious bass season.

 GOT WATER?
 Similar to the rover Spirit's probe for Martian life, the possibility of any upstart bass pond depends on the presence (or potential) of water.
 Beyond the size of the lake you envision, it's necessary to have an adequate watershed to fill the pond when it rains--a bare minimum of 5 acres of land for every acre of water.
 The amount of land necessary to yield sufficient water relates to annual rainfall, which varies from parched to diluvial locales.
 While runoff is the most common source, springs and even wells are other options.